Who can orienteer?

 Most events use staggered starts, to help ensure that you get to navigate on your own without interference.
 The route you take between controls is up to you.
 You select which way of travelling between controls will be the most efficient for you.
 The element of route choice is what makes orienteering a mental challenge.
 It is not enough to simply be able to move faster than other orienteers, you must out-think them as well.
 Because of this, Orienteering is often called the "thinking sport" because it involves map reading and quick decision-making in addition to athletic ability.
 What do I need

-- Try our WEE Wednesday Evening Events
+- Try our Evening Events

 - Try our Permanent Courses